apache/couchdb/src/couch_srt/README.md

 `updated_at`, and then `updated_at` becomes a value we can sneak into the other integer counter updates we're already performing!

-# Primary Config Toggles

-# CSRT (?CSRT="csrt") Config Settings

-## config:get(?CSRT, "enable", false).

-Core enablement toggle for CSRT, defaults to false.
-Enabling this setting intiates local CSRT stats collection as well as shipping deltas in RPC responses to accumulate in the coordinator.

-This does _not_ trigger the new RPC spawn metrics, and it does not enable reporting for any of the rctx types.

-*NOTE*: you *MUST* have all nodes in the cluster running a CSRT aware CouchDB _before_ you enable it on any node, otherwise the old version nodes won't know how to handle the new RPC formats including an embedded Delta payload.

-## config:get(?CSRT, "enable_init_p", false).

-Enablement of tracking new metric counters for different `fabric_rpc` operations spawned by way of `rexi_server:init_p/3`.
-This is the primary mechanism for inducing database RPC operations within CouchDB, and these init_p metrics aim to provide node lever understandings of the workloads being induced by other coordinator proceses.
-This is especially relevant for databases on subsets of a cluster resulting in non-uniform workloads, these metrics are tailored to provide insight into what work is being spawned on each node in the cluster as a function of time.

-## config:get(?CSRT, "enable_reporting", false).

-This is the primary toggle for enabling CSRT process lifetime reports containing detailed information about the quantity of work induced by the given request/worker/etc. This is the top level toggle for enabling _any_ reporting, and there also exists `config:get(?CSRT, "enable_rpc_reporting", false).` to disable the reporting of any individual RPC workers, leaving the coordinator responsible of generating a report with the accumulated deltas.

-## config:get(?CSRT, "enable_rpc_reporting", false).

-This enables the possibility of RPC workers generating reports.
-They still need to hit the configured thresholds to induce a report, but this will generate CSRT process lifetime reports for individual RPC workers that trigger the configured logger thresholds.
-This allows for quantifying per node resource usage when desired, as otherwise the reports are at the http request level and don't provide per node stats.

-The key idea here is that having RPC level CSRT process lifetime reporting is incredibly useful, but can also generate large quantities of data.
-For example, a view query on a Q=64 database will stream results from 64 shard replicas, resulting in at least 64 RPC reports, plus any that might have been generated from RPC workers that "lost" the race for shard replica.
-This is very useful, but a lot of data given the verbose nature of funneling it through the RSyslog reports, however, the ability to write directly to something like ClickHouse or another columnar store would be great.

-Until there's an efficient storage mechanism to stream the results to, the rsyslog entries work great and are very practical, but care must be taken to not generate too much data for aggregate queries as they generate at least `Qx` more report than an individual report per http request from the coordinator.
-This setting exists as a way to either a) utilize the logger matcher configured thresholds to allow for _any_ rctx's to be recorded when they induce heavy operations, either Coordinator or RPC worker; or b) to _only_ log workloads at the coordinator level.

-NOTE: this setting exists because we lack an expressive enough config declaration to easily chain the matchspec constructions as `ets:fun2ms/1` is a special compile time parse transform macro that requires the fully definition to be specified directly, it cannot be iteractively constructed.
-That said, you _can_ register matchers through remsh with more specific and fine grained pattern matching, and a more expressive system for defining matchers are being explored.

-## config:get_boolean(?CSRT, "should_truncate_reports", true)

-Enables truncation of the CSRT process lifetime reports to not include any fields that are zero at the end of process lifetime, eg don't include `js_filter=0` in the report if the request did not induce Javascript filtering.

-This can be disabled if you really care about consistent fields in the report logs, but this is a log space saving mechanism, similar to disabling RPC reporting by default, as its a simple way to reduce overall volume

-## config:get(?CSRT, "randomize_testing", true).

-This is a `make eunit` only feature toggle that will induce randomness into the cluster's `couch_srt:is_enabled()` state, specifically to utilize the test suite to exercise edge case scenarios and failures when CSRT is only conditionally enabled, ensuring that it gracefuly and robustly handles errors without fallout to the underlying http clients.

-The idea here is to introduce randomness into whether CSRT is enabled across all the nodes to simulate clusters with heterogeneous CSRT enablement and also to ensure that CSRT works properly when toggled on/off wihout causing any unexpected fallout to the client requests.

-This is a config toggle specifically so that the actual CSRT tests can disable it for making accurate assertions about resource usage traacking, and is not intended to be used directly.

-## config:get_integer(?CSRT, "query_limit", ?QUERY_LIMIT)

-Limit the quantity of rows that can be loaded in an http query.

-# CSRT Logger Matcher Enablement and Thresholds

-There are currently six builtin default loggers designed to make it easy to do filtering on heavy resource usage inducing and long running requests.
-These are designed as a simple baseline of useful matchers, declared in a manner amenable to `default.ini` based constructs.
-More expressive matcher declarations are being explored, and matchers of arbitrary complexity can be registered directly through remsh.
-The default matchers are all designed around an integer config Threshold that triggers on a specific field, eg docs read, or on a delta of fields for long requests and changes requests that process many rows but return few.

-The current default matchers are:

-  * docs_read: match all requests reading more than N docs
-  * rows_read: match all requests reading more than N rows
-  * docs_written: match all requests writing more than N docs
-  * long_reqs: match all requests lasting more than N milliseconds
-  * changes_processed: match all changes requests that returned at least N rows less than was necessarily loaded to complete the request (eg find heavy filtered changes requests reading many rows but returning few).
-  * ioq_calls: match all requests inducing more than N ioq_calls

-Each of the default matchers has an enablement setting in `config:get(?CSRT_MATCHERS_ENABLED, Name)` for toggling enablement of it, and a corresponding threshold value setting in `config:get(?CSRT_MATCHERS_THRESHOLD, Name)` that is an integer value corresponding to the specific nature of that matcher.

-## CSRT Logger Matcher Enablement (?CSRT_MATCHERS_ENABLED)

-> -define(CSRT_MATCHERS_THRESHOLD, "csrt_logger.matchers_enabled").

-### config:get_boolean(?CSRT_MATCHERS_ENABLED, "docs_read", false)

-Enable the `docs_read` builtin matcher, with a default `Threshold=1000`, such that any request that reads more than `Threshold` docs will generate a CSRT process lifetime report with a summary of its resouce consumption.

-This is different from the `rows_read` filter in that a view with `?limit=1000` will read 1000 rows, but the same request with `?include_docs=true` will also induce an additional 1000 docs read.

-### config:get_boolean(?CSRT_MATCHERS_ENABLED, "rows_read", false)

-Enable the `rows_read` builtin matcher, with a default `Threshold=1000`, such that any request that reads more than `Threshold` rows will generate a CSRT process lifetime report with a summary of its resouce consumption.

-This is different from the `docs_read` filter so that we can distinguish between heavy view requests with lots of rows or heavy requests with lots of docs.

-### config:get_boolean(?CSRT_MATCHERS_ENABLED, "docs_written", false)

-Enable the `docs_written` builtin matcher, with a default `Threshold=500`, such that any request that writtens more than `Threshold` docs will generate a CSRT process lifetime report with a summary of its resouce consumption.

-### config:get_boolean(?CSRT_MATCHERS_ENABLED, "ioq_calls", false)

-Enable the `ioq_calls` builtin matcher, with a default `Threshold=10000`, such that any request that induces more than `Threshold` IOQ calls will generate a CSRT process lifetime report with a summary of its resouce consumption.

-### config:get_boolean(?CSRT_MATCHERS_ENABLED, "long_reqs", false)

-Enable the `long_reqs` builtin matcher, with a default `Threshold=60000`, such that any request where the the last CSRT rctx `updated_at` timestamp is at least `Threshold` milliseconds grather than the `started_at timestamp` will generate a CSRT process lifetime report with a summary of its resource consumption.

-## CSRT Logger Matcher Threshold (?CSRT_MATCHERS_THRESHOLD)

-> -define(CSRT_MATCHERS_THRESHOLD, "csrt_logger.matchers_threshold").

-### config:get_integer(?CSRT_MATCHERS_THRESHOLD, "docs_read", 1000)

-Threshold for `docs_read` logger matcher, defaults to `1000` docs read.

-### config:get_integer(?CSRT_MATCHERS_THRESHOLD, "rows_read", 1000)

-Threshold for `rows_read` logger matcher, defaults to `1000` rows read.

-### config:get_integer(?CSRT_MATCHERS_THRESHOLD, "docs_written", 500)

-Threshold for `docs_written` logger matcher, defaults to `500` docs written.

-### config:get_integer(?CSRT_MATCHERS_THRESHOLD, "ioq_calls", 10000)

-Threshold for `ioq_calls` logger matcher, defaults to `10000` IOQ calls made.

-### config:get_integer(?CSRT_MATCHERS_THRESHOLD, "long_reqs", 60000)

-Threshold for `long_reqs` logger matcher, defaults to `60000` milliseconds.

 # Core CSRT API